Why does Southampton need an ELSA register?

 EL and the valuable work of ELSAs is something which Southampton Psychology Service is extremely proud of.
 It encompasses the following four roles:

 In recent years, we have become increasingly aware of the need to define clearly the boundaries of what is and what is not ELSA work (hence the four roles above) and what constitutes good practice within this.
-A key part of this strategy has been increasing the contact that school ELSAs have with the authority via their continuing professional development activity.
+A key part of this strategy has been increasing the contact that school ELSAs have with the local authority and EL Lead EPs via their continuing professional development activity.

-Following a review of ELSA supervision and ELSA networks (downloadable here), a new centralised package of support was launched in 2023 - FuEL (Fill up Emotional Literacy).
+Following a review of ELSA supervision and ELSA networks (downloadable here), a centralised package of support was launched in 2023 - FuEL (Fill Up Emotional Literacy).
 These termly in-person sessions comprise 3 core aspects of personal development for ELSAs:

 Connect = Networking with other ELSAs (including access to resources that can be borrowed)